majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 - /components/logo - link to your logo
 - /components/privacy - generate a [privacy policy](https://www.shopify.ca/tools/policy-generator) then paste it here

+### Images

+The easiest method to changing the images to your own is to upload them to Google Drive/Flickr/etc, then use the share link within your product data.

 ### In Netlify:

 3. Netlify Dashboard: